 I think out of my entire wardrobe, this perfume is one of the most dear to my heart and most treasured.
 The fact that it was created by a true artist with a vision and inspiration, without restrictions, without market approval panels, or LVMH bottom lines.

 To me, Shalimar is so much more than just a bottle of liquid.
-It’s a piece of history, a work of art, a fragrant glimpse into a different era, and I feel very lucky, even honored, that I have the ability to own and experience it for myself.
+It’s a piece of history, a work of art, a fragrant glimpse into a different era, and I feel very lucky that I have the ability to own and experience it for myself.